Hippo vs. Lemonade Insurance: Which is better?

 - Storm shutters: Protect your home against hurricanes and other weather hazards with storm shutters installed on windows.

 - Hail-resistant roof: Your roof must be certified as hail-resistant during the initial installation to be eligible for this discount.

 As both of these insurance companies are still relatively young, not all of the usual third-party organizations have rated them yet.

 The Zebra typically consults JD Power, A.M.
 Best, and the NAIC Complaint Index to determine customer feedback, financial standing and customer complaint data, respectively.

 Hippo has only been rated by A.M.
 Best thus far, receiving a grade of A- indicating a strong financial ability to fulfill claims.

-Lemonade has only been rated by the NAIC, with its homeowners product receiving a slightly below average number of complaints from customers in 2020.
+Lemonade has been rated by the NAIC with a Good rating, with its homeowners product receiving a slightly below average number of complaints from customers in 2020.

 Hippo vs. Lemonade: extra perks